nfqsolutions/pylm/docs/source/servers.rst

 --------------------------------

 You can also alter the message stream after the workers have done their job.
-The master server also includes a :py:meth:`pylm.standalone.servers.Master.gather` method, that is a generator too, that is executed for each message.
+The master server also includes a :py:meth:`pylm.servers.Master.gather` method, that is a generator too, that is executed for each message.
 Being a generator, this means that gather has to yield, and that the result can be either no message, or an arbitrary amount of messages.
 To make this example a little more interesting, we will also disassemble one of these messages that were apparently just a bunch of bytes.

 We will define a gather generator that counts the amount of messages, and when the message number 30 arrives, the final message, its payload is changed with a different binary string.
-This means that we need to add an attribute to the server for the counter, and we have to modify a message with :py:meth:`pylm.standalone.servers.Master.change_payload`.
+This means that we need to add an attribute to the server for the counter, and we have to modify a message with :py:meth:`pylm.servers.Master.change_payload`.

 See that this example is incremental respect to the previous one, and in consequence it uses the cache service and the scatter and the gather generators.